dschuurman/pi-home/README.md

 ```
 where `a.b.c.d` is the IP address of the Raspberry Pi and `8080` is the web server port configured
 in the `home-send.conf` file (set to 8080 by default).
 The web service provides friendly web pages
-for viewing the status, sensor history, and adjusting the settings for the home-sense program.
+for viewing the status, sensor history, and adjusting the settings for the pi-home program.

 ## Security considerations